olumuyiwa-agboola/raven/README.md

 ## Overview

-**Raven** is a unit testing & integration testing practice project implementing a backend service for generating, sending, and validating one-time passwords (OTPs), exposed via a REST API.a robust and scalable backend service designed for generating, sending, and validating authorization codes, exposed via a REST API.
+**Raven** is a unit testing & integration testing practice project implementing a backend service for generating, sending, and validating one-time passwords (OTPs), exposed via a REST API.

 ## Key Features